 These and other stimulants are commonly misused among young adults (ages 18–25).
-In fact, in 2017, almost 715,000 young adults misused stimulant drugs and approximately 187,000 young people met the criteria for a stimulant use disorder.
+In fact, in 2018, almost 2.2 million young adults misused stimulant drugs.

 Stimulant use disorders involving study-aid drugs may require professional treatment.
 To learn more, call The Recovery Village amphetamine hotline to speak with someone who can help.